AKASH2907/indian_landmark_recognition/README.md

 * Salient Region Detection
 * Finetuning on ImageNet models - Inception V3 and Inception ResNet V2
 * Multi-stage Training
-* Graph-ased Visual Saliency and ImageNet model end-to-end
+* Graph-based Visual Saliency and ImageNet model end-to-end
 * DELF Landmark retrieval
 * Evaluation File and Metrics

+The code is documented and designed to be easy to extend.
+If you use it in your research, please consider citing this repository (bibtex below).

 ## Getting Started